wazroth/portfolio/index.md

 review and redesign of our online tutorial, with the goals of improving its curricular foundation, its technological underpinnings, and its sustainability, culminating in the “Teach Yourself” suite of instructional modules.
 This virtual poster presents our impetus for creating a new tutorial platform, the functional requirements we identified, and the features of our new framework.
 We also touch on evaluation and plans for future improvement."

-**Role:** Project co-lead, design, development, editing
+Dre's role: Project co-lead, design, development, editing

 * [Teach yourself: a more sustainable e-learning framework for first-year instruction](https://www.youtube.com/watch?v=S5LXaaPqJUc)

 ### *From Idea to Library* instructional video (2013)

-Tutorial video for freshman college students.
+A tutorial video for freshman college students, created for the NCSU Libraries instruction program.
 "Where do research articles come from?
 How do they end up in your search results?
 This video has the answers."

-**Role:** Project lead, writing, editing, storyboarding
+Dre's role: Project lead, writing, editing, storyboarding

 * [From Idea to Library](https://www.youtube.com/watch?v=jaZUAHxSb9k)

 ### *Anatomy of a Scholarly Article* interactive tutorial (2009)

-Interactive tutorial highlighting the parts of a scholarly article, and the purpose and significance of each part.
+An interactive tutorial highlighting the parts of a scholarly article, and the purpose and significance of each part.
+Although the definition of "peer reviewed article" is quite subtle, a college freshman will typically identify one taxonomically.
+This tutorial is meant to facilitate that sort of identification.
+Dre designed, developed, and implemented this tutorial from the ground up.

-**Role:** Design, developmment, implementation

 * [Anatomy of a Scholarly Article](http://www.lib.ncsu.edu/tutorials/scholarly-articles/)

-## Presentations

-## Publications
+## Other Presentations and Publications